Generic Header Banner Generic Header Banner

 AI’s deployment in utilities also brings ethical considerations.
 For instance, AI might prioritize efficiency over equity or inadvertently disadvantage vulnerable communities by rationing resources during shortages.
 Human oversight is essential to ensure that such decisions account for ethical considerations, community impact and fairness.

 Leading utilities are integrating AI into operations for complex analysis, pattern recognition, forecasting and transformational outcomes in cost reduction, resource planning and grid optimization.
-Empirical evidence underscores that integrating human expertise and AI generates higher revenues while creating greater long-term value.
+Empirical evidence for utility transformation underscores that integrating human expertise and AI generates higher revenues while creating greater long-term value.
 By harnessing these synergistic strengths, bionic companies – those that seamlessly blend artificial and biological systems and principles to enhance or replicate natural functions – realize about twice the earnings and enterprise value of other companies.3

 Human-centric AI in Utilities Can Unlock Superlative Outcomes